-- 7.2.2.3 Subsequent-pass harvest areas may be approved for harvest when previously cut harvest areas are reforested to Survey Manual standards and the following height requirements are met: - a. coniferous harvest areas: regeneration has reached 3 m where a two-pass harvest is planned. - b. deciduous harvest areas: regeneration has reached 3m in height and ten years have passed since the previous harvest pass. - 7.2.3 Irregular or natural boundaries shall be employed in the FHP harvest area design.
-New harvest designs in areas previously harvested shall create natural boundaries. - 7.2.4 Line of sight shall be minimized where harvest areas are adjacent to accessible permanent Class I, II or III roads.
-Targets for the limits of sight distance shall be 400 m, but may be exceeded if well justified in FHP. - 7.2.5 Roadside vegetation shall be protected in harvest areas to limit the line-of-sight distance across the harvest area.
-To minimize breaks in the vegetation screen, only one road entry point shall be commonly allowed into the harvest area. - 7.2.6 Direct distance to wildlife hiding cover shall not exceed 200 m. - 7.2.7 Timber harvesting shall not occur on any area where the likelihood of soil water table increases following harvesting is high, and the risk that the reforested area will not achieve the regeneration standard is also high. - 7.2.8 Practices required by other disposition holders must be implemented. (e.g., pipeline crossings, road use agreements, operating constraints around power lines). - 7.2.9 Alberta permanent sample plots shall not be disturbed or harvested unless such action is approved by Alberta.
-These plots shall also be protected from blowdown.
+- Current inventory polygon boundaries; - tree species, age and silvicultural characteristics; - habitat requirements of species of management concern and species at risk; - key wildlife zones; - amount and distribution of non-productive lands and immature treed lands; - location and size of watercourses and buffers; - location of roads, pipelines and power lines; - topographic features; - presence of viable understorey; - retention of shrub and tree patches; - accessibility to all or part of the compartment; - potential blowdown of peripheral and within-block trees; - insects and diseases; and - visual sensitivity. - 7.2.1 Line of sight should be minimized where blocks are adjacent to accessible permanent Class I, II or III roads.
+Targets for the limits of sight distance should be 400 m, but may be exceeded if well justified in FHP. - 7.2.2 Roadside vegetation should be protected in blocks to limit the line-of-sight distance across the block.
+To minimize breaks in the vegetation screen, only one road entry point shall be commonly allowed into the block. - 7.2.3 Timber harvesting shall not occur on any area where the likelihood of soil water table increases following harvesting is high, and the risk that the reforested area will not achieve the regeneration standard is also high. - 7.2.4 Alberta Permanent Sample plots (PSP) and protective notations (PNT) as enabled by the Public Lands Act shall not be disturbed or harvested unless such action is approved by Alberta.
+PSP's shall also be protected from blowdown by protection of the blue painted buffer found on all Alberta PSP's.